abeaucha/ClusteringAutism/README.md

 pyminc v0.57
 ```

-Python dependencies are installed automatically as part of the environment setup process.
+Python dependencies are stored in the files `python_packages_conda.txt` and `python_packages_pip.txt` and are installed automatically as part of the environment setup process.

 # Installation guide